cinnamon-bun/filigree/README.md

 ## Usage in Javascript

 Filigree is written in Typescript and comes with Typescript definitions.
-It ought to work in the browser but this is not tested yet.
+It runs in the browser and in node.js.

 ```typescript
 import Filigree from 'filigree-text';